Yogesh-Singh-Gadwal/protocalls/README.md

-# protocalls is not an Actual Project this is just to remember the basic concepts of various protocolls
+# protocols is not an Actual Project this is just to remember the basic concepts of various protocols